Drrreistein/idtmp-py/NotesLiterature.md

 1. very quick to find a candidate solution when there is in current horizon, but very slow to prove there is no solution when in a long horizon.
 Therefore, for a very long horizon task it's better to locate the target horizon where candidate solution is rather than iteratively deepening the horizon.
 2. to locate the horizon quicker: using a discrete space as small as possible to represent the continuous space, when the target horizon is found, then resample the conitnuous space with a resonable discretization step

+#### idtmp improvement

+1. when task planning in specific horizon failed, increase horizon, motion-timeout and discretization space simutanously to ensure probabilistic completeness.
+2. for the sake of efficiency, start the task planner from deeper horizon not necessarily from  the very beginning based on engineering experience or run task planner with smallest discretization space.
+3. reuse the motion refining result, when an action in task plan is validated as feasible. e.g. organise the motion result in a tree, in which the node should be represented as (state $s$, action $a$, path $p$)

 ### Implementation

 #### Framework